rownok35/ID-Card-Detection-/readme.md

 - Create the copy of the project.
 - Open command prompt and change your current path to folder where you can find 'app.py' file.
-- Create environment by command given below- conda create -name <environment name>
+- Create environment by command given below- conda create -name 'environment name'
-- Activate environment by command as follows- conda activate <environment name>
+- Activate environment by command as follows- conda activate 'environment name'
 - Use command below to install required dependencies- python -m pip install -r requirements.txt
 - Run application by command;